KankoAr/RocketbotAutomationProject/README.md

 ## Chromedriver

-For Chrome browser automation, you'll need to download the Chromedriver.
+If need to download the Chromedriver.
 You can find the latest version [here](https://googlechromelabs.github.io/chrome-for-testing/).